Pixelverk/VunderCms/readme.md

 - [ ] Figure out how the editing of page names via the settings modal should behave
 - [x] Fix alert CSS so it doesn't block the menu items
 - [x] Clean up unnecessary white space in block save strings
-- [ ] Check if the original page loading could be simplified, since pages now just use 'layout' and 'blocks'.
-- [ ] Add css and js strings to the database.json, to be set in settings modal, for stuff like analytics scripts.
+- [ ] Add head/footer js strings that can be set in settings modal, for stuff like analytics scripts.
 - [ ] Figure out how to make to set the home menuitem slug to '.' instead of 'home' without editing db.
 - [ ] Figure out how subpages work and if I ruined them with my changes yet...
+- [ ] Either remove the <?= $Wcms->page('content') ?> block or make it use WonderCMS summernote wysiwyg editing.
 - [ ] Make it easy to create pages based on default.php (currently done by navigating to non-existent page url)
 - [ ] Make it easy to create pages based on chosen layout (currently done by switching layout in settings)